Ready to explore Precipice Trail? Here's everything you need to know before you go!

 The Trail Experience

-The Precipice Trail covers 3 kilometers with 360 meters of elevation gain, typically requiring around 2.5 hours to complete for experienced hikers.
+The Precipice Trail covers 3 kilometers with 360 meters of elevation gain, typically requiring around 2.5 hours to complete.
 What makes this trail unique isn't just the distance or elevation—it's the nature of the terrain itself.
 You'll spend much of your time gripping iron rungs bolted directly into the granite cliff face, carefully placing your feet on narrow ledges, and navigating sections where a misstep could have serious consequences.

 The trail begins deceptively enough with a moderate climb through typical Acadia forest, but it quickly reveals its true character as you approach the cliff face.
 Here, the real adventure begins.
 You'll encounter a series of iron rungs and ladders that guide you up increasingly exposed sections of granite.
 Some sections require you to climb nearly vertically, with nothing but air and a spectacular drop-off to your side.